pslisko/performa365docs/docs/howto/manage_users.rst

 Create a New User
 ^^^^^^^^^^^^^^

+.. note:: This action is only available for ADFS identity provider.

 #.
 In the **System settings** section on the **Manage** page click **Users** tile.
 #. **Users** form is shown on top of the page containing list of all system users and action button **Add**.